-6.1 A BASIC MODEL WITH SIGNALS.
 The basic model with signals is just like the basic model, except that the Receive subround also includes the possible receipt of a signal by each processor.
-In any round r, the receipt of a signal by processor p_i implies that all correct processors receive the round r messages sent to them by processor p_i .
-The nonreceipt of a signal does not imply anything.
-At round GST and afterward, we assume that all correct processors receive signals at each round.
-The next two subsections, 6.1.1 and 6.1.2, give consensus protocols for the basic model with signals that are resilient to two types of faults.
+In any round r, the receipt of a signal by processor p_i implies that all processors receive the round r messages sent to them by processor p_i .
+The non-receipt of a signal does not imply anything.
+At round GST and afterwards, we assume that all correct processors receive signals at each round.
+The next two subsections, 6.1.1 and 6.1.2, give consensus protocols for the basic model with signals which are resilient to two types of faults.

-6.1.1 Fail-Stop Faults.
+6.1.1.
+Fail-Stop Faults

 The next algorithm achieves strong unanimity for an arbitrary value domain V.

-Algorithm 4. $N \ge t$
+Algorithm 5: $N \ge t$

 Each processor has a local variable VALUE, initialized at its initial value.
-We say that each round $k \equiv i \mod N$ belongs to processor p_i .
+We say that each round $k = i \mod N$ belongs to processor p_i .
 Processing in an arbitrary round k is as follows:

+Processing for p_i, where round k belongs to p_i:

+Broadcast VALUE;

-Processing for p_i , where round k belongs to p_i : Broadcast VALUE; If a signal is received, then decide on VALUE.
+If a signal is received, then decide on VALUE.